12. Processing Data in Groups

 classes are equipped

-with a number of well-known aggregation functions, for example:
+with several well-known aggregation functions.
+For example:

 ## gender age weight height bmival